Litoria gracilenta

 Description

 A medium-sized species of frog reaching up to 4.5 cm in body length.
 It has a lime-green or olive-green back.
 The sides are bright yellow.
 There is a pale green or yellow stripe from the nostril to past the eye, following the top half of the eye.
 The belly is bright yellow.
 The pupil is horizontal, and the iris is orange.
 The backs of the thighs are purple or reddish-brown, and the hands and feet are bright yellow.
 Fingers are three-quarters webbed and toes are fully webbed, both with large discs.
 These frogs are known to end up in fruit markets outside of their natural distribution after resting undetected on transported banana bunches.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Chlorohyla, resulting in the proposed species name of Chlorohyla gracilenta.

 Breeding Biology